MaxusJ27/MaxusJ27/README.md

 - 👋 Hi, I’m @MaxusJ27
-- 👀 I’m interested in Machine Learning, Mathematics and Physics
+- 👀 I’m interested in Machine Learning and Database Engineering
-- 🌱 I’m currently learning Transformer...
+- 🌱 I’m currently learning Numerical Methods and Compiler Engineering
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on project involving PySpark or blockchain technology
-- 📫 How to reach me ...
+- 📫 How to reach me maxusnegeri@gmail.com

 <!---
 MaxusJ27/MaxusJ27 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.